-Conversational multi-agent framework by Microsoft
+Conversational multi-agent framework — superseded by Microsoft Agent Framework

 The framework that structures how your AI thinks, uses tools, and coordinates agents